ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 A CBOR Web Token (CWT) as specified by {{-cwt}} is always wrapped in a CBOR Object Signing and Encryption (COSE, {{-cose}}) envelope.
-COSE provides -- amongst other things -- end-to-end data origin authentication and integrity protection employed by RFC 8392 as well as optional encryption for CWTs.
+COSE provides -- among other things -- end-to-end data origin authentication and integrity protection employed by RFC 8392 as well as optional encryption for CWTs.
 Under the right circumstances ({{secchan}}),